Planning out family fun ideas can be overwhelming because there’s the pressure to be creative and put on a truly fabulous event that all will enjoy.

 42. Science Fair

-Ask for help from your schools Science and STEM / STEAM teacher and see if this will fit in the curriculum to expand the school day to include families.
+Ask for help from your schools Science and STEM / STEAM teacher and see if this will fit in the curriculum to expand the school day to include families at night.

 43. Muffins for Moms/Donuts for Dads